hknutzen/Netspoc/technical.markdown

 ## Preparing fast path traversal

-For the following steps regarding graph traversal and finding paths, we consider the graph to consist of zones and managed routers as nodes and interfaces as edges.
-To achieve a clearer representation, zones will be depicted as lines and managed routers by an uncolored router symbol.
+Netspoc finds paths inside the network topology.
+As we have seen above, zones have been applied to accelerate graph traversal, and consistently, we will consider the network topology graph to be build by zones and managed routers (nodes) and interfaces (edges).
+For a clearer representation, we will therefore omit the representation of networks and unmanaged routers in the following pictures.
+Zones will be depicted as lines and managed routers by an uncolored router symbol instead.

 {% include image.html src="./images/traversal_graph_representation.png" description="To explain graph traversal, zones will be depicted as lines and managed routers by uncoloured router symbols." %}

 * * *
 This might be placed somewhere else... or will be replaced anyway...

-Netspoc has to find paths from a certain source to a destination.
-In order to find paths fast, the graph, consisting of managed routers and zones as nodes and interfaces as edges, is now prepared.
-With a single depth first search, the distances of all node objects to a randomly chosen `zone1` are identified and stored in the respective objects.
+For the Netspoc approach to find paths from a certain source to a destination, the topology graph is prepared by a single depth first search starting at a randomly chosen `zone1`.
+The distances of the graphs node objects to `zone1` are identified and stored in the respective objects.
 Then, the path from source to destination can be easily found by starting at source and destination and walking towards smaller distances/ `zone1` until the paths meet.
 Loops are contracted to a single node.

 {% include image.html src="./images/find_paths.png" description="Paths are found by walking from source and destination towards zone1." %}

 * * *

-To enable fast path traversal, Netspoc prepares the topology graph now consisting of zones and managed routers (nodes) and interfaces (edges). of the graph are traversed now via depth first search, starting at a randomly chosen start zone.
-Within every zone and router object, the distance to zone1 is stored.
-Additionally, at every interface and the
+Netspoc now conducts the depth first search from a randomly chosen `zone1`.
+Within every zone and router object reached, the distance (x2!) to `zone1` is stored.
+Additionally, the interface leading to `zone1` is stored in the objects and the zones or routers facing to `zone1` are stored in every processed interface.
+Thus, every interface, router and zone knows where to go to reach `zone1`.

+Whenever a loop is found, that is, a node that has already been discovered is reached again, a loop object is created (Fig. x, 10, 13).
+This loop object contains the node that has been visited twice as loop `exit` and the distance of that node to `zone1` +1.
+Then, Netspoc returns from recursion and references this loop object in the loop variable of all nodes located on the loop path (Fig. x, 11-12, 15-21).
+As we want all nodes inside a loop to be represented as a single node, Netspoc needs to recognize nested loops.
+Whenever Netspoc is on a loop return path and finds a node already referencing a loop object (Fig.x, 16), the loop objects are compared.
+The nodes loop reference is then set to the object of the bigger loop (that is, the loop with a lower distance to `zone1`).
+Additionally, a reference to the bigger loop object is set in the `redirect` variable of the smaller loop.
+Thus, nodes of the smaller loop that are not on the loop path of the bigger loop can be identified later to reset the loop reference.

+When Netspoc is on a loop return path and reaches the exit node of the loop, a loop exit object is created and referenced in the loop variable of the exit node (Fig. x, 22).
+Like the loop object, the loop exit object stores a reference to the exit node and a distance value, which is exactly the distance value of the exit node.

 {% include image.html src="./images/setpath.png" description="Finding loops." %}